cognetive/VPC-Flow-Logs-Analytics/data/README.md

 ## Data Format
 Analytics uses Pandas and assumes IBM format for VPC Flow Logs.
-Thus, the data should be provided as a Pandas Dataframe named *flowlogs_df*, which contains (at least) the following fields (as columns):
+Thus, the data should be provided as a Pandas DataFrame named *flowlogs_df*, which contains (at least) the following fields (as columns):

 | Field | Description |
 | --- | --- |